Vârghiș: History

-It formed part of the Székely Land region of the historical Transylvania province.
-From 1876 until 1920, the village belonged to the Háromszék County of the Kingdom of Hungary, when after the Treaty of Trianon, it became part of Romania.
+The village formed part of the Székely Land region of the historical Transylvania province.
+Until 1918, it belonged to the Háromszék County of the Kingdom of Hungary.
+In the immediate aftermath of World War I, following the declaration of the Union of Transylvania with Romania, the area passed under Romanian administration during the Hungarian–Romanian War of 1918–1919.
+By the terms of the Treaty of Trianon of 1920, it became part of the Kingdom of Romania.